 A gym membership, although desirable if you want to add resistance/weights into your routines, is not essential.

-A good strength training plan should involve both bodyweight exercises and weight training to get the full benefits of the plan.
+A good strength training for runners plan should involve both bodyweight exercises and weight training to get the full benefits of the plan.

-Will I get too bulky if I do strength training?
-Won’t this affect how fast I can run?
+Will I get too bulky if I do too much strength training?

 Many runners mistakenly believe that doing strength training will make them more bulky, therefore slowing them down on the running track.